by Dr. C.H. Weaver M.D. updated 8/2022

 The CheckMate-227 clinical trial evaluated the first line treatment of advanced NSCLC with the immunotherapy combination of Opdivo plus low-dose Yervoy or Opdivo alone compared to chemotherapy in patients with non-squamous and squamous NSCLC expressing PD-L1.

-The trial results were updated in May 2020 and revealed that the two-year survival rate for patients treated with the immunotherapy combination regimen was 40% for patients irrespective of PD-L1 expression compared to only 23% for treatment with chemotherapy alone.
-With a minimum follow-up of 29.3 months the median duration of response to treatment for the combination therapy arm was 23.2 months compared to only 6.2 months for chemotherapy.
+The trial results were updated in August 2022 and revealed that the survival rate for patients treated with the immunotherapy combination regimen had decreased to 24% at five years from 40% at two years for patients with PD-L1 expression > 1% compared to only 14% for treatment with chemotherapy alone.
+Five year survival for individuals negative for PD-L1 was 19%for the immunotherapy combination compared to 7% for chemotherapy alone.

 The most common reported side effects by patients receiving the combination of nivolumab plus were fatigue, rash, decreased appetite, musculoskeletal pain, diarrhea/colitis, dyspnea, cough, pruritis, nausea, and hepatitis.

-Checkmate 227 clearly demonstrates that dual Immunotherapy with Opdivo + Yervoy has the potential to deliver deep and durable responses, with a clear survival benefit as treatment for first-line NSCLC irrespective of PD-L1 expression.
+Checkmate 227 demonstrates that dual Immunotherapy with Opdivo + Yervoy improves survival when used as initial treatment for advanced NSCLC.

 Recurrent NSCLC - Checkmate 057